-Ensure we can race again sooner by wearing a mask, social distancing, washing hands and respecting each others’ well-being. — If you can’t follow the race-day rules, or have recently been exposed to COVID-19, please don’t attend.
+Ensure we can keep racing in person by getting vaccinated (not required to race), wearing a mask, social distancing, washing hands and respecting each others’ well-being. — If you can’t follow the race-day rules, or have recently been exposed to COVID-19, please don’t attend.

 As a leader in the road race management industry, Run Toledo has developed a comprehensive 11-point safety plan for returning to racing responsibly amidst the COVID-19 concerns.
 Our goal is to ensure that all participants, staff, volunteers and community partners remain as safe as possible while attending the event.

 This plan addresses core aspects of road races.
 Each event will then develop a more specific safety plan based on its unique venue, type of event, number of participants, and impact on local health resources.
 These steps may be modified at any time, but will be communicated to registrants prior to race day.

 Run Toledo remains in contact with all local health entities to make sure that we stay abreast of current COVID-19 updates and protocols.

 Ahead of each race, we will outline specific safety procedures for participants, staff, volunteers and spectators.
 We’ll publish a detailed plan prior to race day and email it to all registrants.